-(1) Completion of First Year Courses.
-Each regular division student must complete Civil Procedure I and II, Contracts I and II, Legal Methods I & II, Property I & II, and Torts I and II before taking any second year required course, unless the student is required to repeat a first year course, or the student receives the permission of the Office of Student Affairs.
+- (1) Completion of First Year Courses.
+Each regular division student must complete Civil Procedure I and II, Contracts I and II, Legal Methods I & II, Property I & II, and Torts I and II before taking any second year required course, unless the student is required to repeat a first year course, or the student receives the permission of the Office of Student Affairs. - (2) Application to Transfer Students and Students Who Change Divisions.
+The limitation imposed by paragraph (1) of this subsection does not apply to students who move from the extended division to the regular division at the end of the first year of legal studies, or to students who transfer from other ABA accredited law schools.